 From the top of Ijen you can see the blue flames.
 They only appear at night, but they look magical.
 It’s not actually magic though.
 The sulfuric gas catching alight and burning at more than 600 degrees causes the flames.
 As you watch the sunrise over Ijen the blue flames slowly disappear to be replaced by the bright turquoise lake.
 It’s quite a sight and a beautiful place to start the day.

-The second option is to go back with the driver to Surabaya.
+The second option is to go back with the driver to Surabaya or Probolinggo.
 If you choose to do this then the driver will drop you off at your own hotel or back at the airport.
 Whichever option you choose, I promise you will enjoy this tour package.